Bogdanp/dramatiq/docs/source/guide.rst

 ---------------------

-Say your app has some actors that are higher priority than others: eg. actors that affect the UI/are somehow user-facing versus actors that aren't.
+Say your app has some actors that are higher priority than others: eg. actors that affect your UI and make users wait, or are otherwise user-facing, versus actors that aren't.
 When choosing between two concurrent messages to run, Dramatiq will run the Message whose actor has a lower numeric priority.

 You can set an Actor's priority via the ``priority`` keyword argument::